AndrewJBateman/angular-movie-database/README.md

 ## Features

+* [Angular Reactive Forms](https://angular.io/guide/reactive-forms) (model-driven forms) are used instead of the html template-driven method.

 * BrowserAnimations used to add some animation to the movie details loading.

 * Working backend on port 3000 was very easy to setup and run.

 ## Status & To-Do List

-* Status: Working home and movie detail pages.
-The Add movie page does not add a movie to the database.
+* Status: Working.

-* To-Do: fix issues.
-Add a back button from detail page.
+* To-Do: Add a nav back button on detail page.

 ## Inspiration